digihunch/orthweb/README.md

 ## Use case

 **Orthweb** demonstrates the idea of infrastructure-as-code, deployment automation and security options to host **Orthanc**.
 It is however not intended for production.
+How you can benefit from Orthweb depends on:

-<details><summary>How you can benefit from Orthweb depends on your role and goal </summary>
+<details><summary>Your role and goal </summary>
 <p>

 | Your role and goal | How you provision infrastructure for Orthanc | How you install Orthanc |